thorlindberg/thesis/dissertation/8 results.md

 {"chp":"Results"}

 In this chapter I present the result of my experiment, which is a syntax proposal for the evolution of the JSON specification.
 This proposal aims to demonstrate that the JSON format can be extended to the `TXON format`, through generic type declarations and relational references to these types through extensible type instances.
 The proposal is followed by a critical evaluation of its implementation, as the syntax is derived from its functional implementation through the `TXON.js validation library`.
-To preface these results I present the grammatical system of the `Type-Extensible Object Notation` (TXON) as derived from its implementation, and a summary of the definitions I propose for describing types in the TXON format.
+To preface these results I present the TXON grammatical system, and a summary of the definitions I propose for describing types in the TXON format.

 <br>